CHILD, IT’S OKAY TO BREAK

 Add that flame to the pyre or the stake

-depending on whether you’d prefer to be cremated
+depending on whether you’d prefer to

 standing up or lying down.